LLM-Based World Models Can Make Decisions Solely, But Rigorous Evaluations are Needed: Our Suggested Evaluation Framework and Experiment Results

-\paragraph{Evaluation Protocol.} The policy planning is based on the policy verification and the action proposal, as showed in Algorithm~\ref{alg:policy_planning}.
+\textbf{Evaluation Protocol.} The policy planning is based on the policy verification and the action proposal, as showed in Algorithm~\ref{alg:policy_planning}.
 Similar to the policy verification, we let $\rho \in \{0.25, 0.5, 0.75, 1.0\}$ to vary the number of steps for the planning.
-We only consider the case with $K=1$, i.e., which generate the top-1 action with the given states predicted by the world model.
+We only consider the case with $K=1$, i.e., the world model only generates the top-1 action with the given states.
 Finally, we evaluate the planned policy $\bm{a}'$ in the environment to verify the correctness.
 We note that when $K=1$, no advanced search method is needed, while when $K>1$, we cannot enumerate all possible outcomes for larger steps, e.g., 10.
 Besides, a critic is also needed to choose among the outcomes for verifying in the environments.
 Therefore, we only consider the case with $K=1$ and leave the case $K>1$ into future work.

-\paragraph{Evaluation Results.} The policy planning results are displayed in Figure~\ref{fig:planning}, where GPT-4o and GPT-4o-mini achieve comparable performance for the tasks with less steps and smaller values of $\rho$, e.g., $0.25$ and GPT-4o generally achieve better results in tasks with more steps.
+\textbf{Evaluation Results.} {The policy planning results are displayed in Figure~\ref{fig:planning}, where GPT-4o and GPT-4o-mini achieve comparable performance for the tasks with less steps and smaller values of $\rho$, e.g., $0.25$ and GPT-4o generally achieve better results in tasks with more steps.
 When the value of $\rho$ increases, the performance is generally decreasing.
-With the coupling of the policy verification and action proposal, we observe a more randomness of the performances of models over tasks and settings, which indicates that the necessity of decoupling the modules in decision making for comprehensive evaluation of the world model.
-During the experiments, we also observe the format errors of the outputs from both GPT-4o and GPT-4o-mini, which may interrupt the running of the experiments.
-Therefore, with the interaction of the different functionalities of the world model, the system is more unstable due to the unexpected in LLMs' outputs.
+With the coupling of the policy verification and action proposal, we observe more unstabilities of the performances of models over tasks and settings.
+This indicates the necessity of decoupling the functionalities of the world model for the evaluation.
+Similar to the model-based RL~\citep{schrittwieser2020mastering}, where introducing the world model may bring the training unstabilities, we need to be carefully to apply the LLM-based world models to the decision making due to the inherent complexity.
+During the experiments, we also observe the format errors of the outputs from both models, which may interrupt the running of the experiments. {The frequency of these failures depends on the environments, where the `hang-painting', `space-walk', and `make-campfire' are the three environments we experiences most of the failures.} Therefore, with the interaction of the different functionalities of the world model, the system is more unstable.}